-Some equipment, (such as retractable fall arresters and controlled rate descenders), must be serviced, inspected and re-certified by the manufacturer, or an approved company, at least every 12 months, or less if deemed.
+Some equipment, including retractable fall arresters, controlled rate descenders, man-riding winches, and recovery blocks must be serviced, inspected and re-certified by the manufacturer, or an approved company, at least every 12 months, or less if deemed.

 BS EN 365: 2004 Clause 4.4(b) states that "Where deemed necessary by the manufacturer e.g. due to the complexity or innovation of the equipment, or where safety critical knowledge is needed in the dismantling, reassembly, or assessment of the equipment (e.g. retractable type fall arrester), an instruction specifying that the periodic examinations shall only be conducted by the manufacturer or by a person or organisation authorised by the manufacturer" (BSI, 2004) shall be included with the products.